masendhy/predict_customer_personality_to_boost_marketing_campaign_by_using_machine_learning/README.md

 * feature transformations to selected features using minmaxscaler and standarscaler.

 ***Data Modeling***
-* Modeling using K-Means Clustering with cross-validation elbow method on inertia and shilhoutte score <br>
+* Modeling using K-Means Clustering with cross-validation elbow method on inertia and silhouette score <br>
 * Principal Component Analysis for reduce dimensionality

-### **Customer Persoality Analysis for Marketing Retargeting**
+### **Customer Personality Analysis for Marketing Retargeting**
 **Based on my model, there are 4 customer clusters:**
 1. High Spender Customer (Cluster 2)
 * There are 413 customers (18.44% of total customers) on this cluster.